vilisimo/steamCLI/README.md

 will not work on 2.7.

 Once `pip` installs the app, you can already use it.
-However, you will not be able to access historically low prices.
-For this, you need to get an API key for Is There Any Deal.
+However, you will not be able to access historical data (such as lowest prices).
+First, you need to get an API key for Is There Any Deal.
 You will need  to register your app (`steamCLI`) and request an API  key.
 You can do it [here](https://isthereanydeal.com/apps/new/).
 Additional documentation is available [here](http://docs.itad.apiary.io/#introduction/your-apps).